Lost or Found a Pet?

 - The pet can be scanned for a microchip by a local veterinarian or shelter (call the place you desire to take them to ensure that they have scanning capability).

 - Post fliers in the neighborhood that you found a pet with a general description.
-However, if someone contacts you to claim the pet, be sure the provide a detailed accurate description of the pet, before releasing the animal to their care.
+However, if someone contacts you to claim the pet, be sure they provide a detailed, accurate description of the pet before releasing the animal to their care.